artem108/millionaire/README.md

 ## CI/CD
-    This repo automatically on each push to the master brunch run all pipelines specified in the `.github/workflows/node.js.yaml` file and after that deploy changes to the gh-pages
+    This repo automatically on each push to the master brunch run all pipelines specified in the `.github/workflows/node.js.yaml` file and after that deploy changes to the gh-pages You can check Actions tab in github repo for that.

 ## What can be improoved
 1. Writer more tests(don't have enough time).